 Bounce rate is generally considered by search engines as a gauge of the quality of a webpage, and its relevance to the search query that led to it.
 Indeed, along with on-page relevance and page authority, bounce rate is one of the major SEO signals used by Google to rank pages in the search engine results page.

 Often, the main reasons for high bounce rate are poor user experience or irrelevant content.
 For example, imagine you were searching for a mushroom risotto recipe.
-You enter the search phrase in Google, and click the first link, which is promisingly titled ‘Best Mushroom Risotto Recipe’ Now, when the page eventually loads, you find you are unable to locate the recipe, as the design of the page is messy, with numerous pop-ups and widgets rendering the page unusable.
-Unable to find what you were looking for, you immediately ‘bounce’ back to search engine results page, and search for a more relevant page.
+You enter the search phrase in Google and click the first link, which is promisingly titled ‘Best Mushroom Risotto Recipe’ Now, when the page eventually loads, you find you are unable to locate the recipe, as the design of the page is messy, with numerous pop-ups and widgets rendering the page unusable.
+Unable to find what you were looking for, you immediately ‘bounce’ back to the search engine results page, and search for a more relevant page.
 A page such as this will not remain in first position for long.
 As more and more users bounce from the page, it will eventually register with Google that this page is providing a poor user experience, and this will be reflected in how the page is ranked in future for similar search phrases.

 So, when should you start to worry that the bounce rate for one of your key pages is too high?
 While it is true that bounce rate benchmarks will vary by industry, as a general rule of thumb the following standards apply: